 Spring is here.
 Time to clean!
-As part of our Northwest Bloggers Spring Cleaning Bash, I am attacking my long neglected kitchen.
+I am attacking my long neglected kitchen.
 When we bought our house a couple of years ago, we were fortunate that it came with things like a stove and a dishwasher.
 What was unfortunate was that they were pretty dirty.
 Cleaning up someone else’s old leftover kitchen goo is not a task one looks forward to, which is probably why I put it off for so long.
 I also hate cleaning with strong chemicals like oven cleaners, which is another reason why it didn’t get done.
 Let me rephrase that, I did sorta, kinda clean it, but a deep clean never took place.
 When this Northwest Bloggers Spring Cleaning Bash came along, I knew what needed to be done.
 I must clean my kitchen using DIY Cleaning Solutions .
 So off I went to Pinterest to learn everything I needed to know about cleaning with baking soda, vinegar, lemon and other things…

 The first and least threatening of the tasks in my kitchen was the sink.
 Everyone loves to have a nice, clean, shiny sink.
 Right?
 Mine was pretty dull looking and had some rust stains.
 After looking through a few pins on Pinterest, it looked as though baking soda, vinegar, lemon and elbow grease were the way to go.
 I was inspired by this post with the method I was going to try.